Environmental Law: An Overview

 Resource Conservation and Recovery Act

 Recent case law from the Eastern District of Washington expanded the scope of RCRA.
 For example, a few dairies in Washington were found liable under RCRA for over-fertilizing their fields with manure.
 Although RCRA expressly exempts animal waste used as fertilizer from RCRA liability, the Court found that over-applying manure negates the manure’s beneficial use, and therefore falls outside the exemption.
-However, in 2019, a district court in a different circuit held that an over-application of manure did not automatically make the application a “disposal” that rendered the manure “solid waste”; in this court’s view, the factual analysis must go further to make that determination.
+However, in 2019, a district court in a different circuit held that an over-application of manure did not automatically make the application a “disposal” that rendered the manure “solid waste”; the court determined that the factual analysis must go further to make that determination.
 The impact of these cases on the agriculture industry will likely continue to unfold in the coming years.

 Comprehensive Environmental Response, Compensation, and Liability Act

-Four years later, the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA)- also known as “Superfund”- was enacted.
+In 1980, the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) -also known as “Superfund”- was enacted.
 This federal statute deals with discharges of hazardous waste into the environment by “potentially responsible parties.”
-Administered by the EPA, it develops a federal “superfund” through the collection of taxes on hazardous materials, which may be used to clean up uncontrolled or abandoned hazardous-waste sites as well as accidents, spills, and other emergency releases of pollutants and contaminants into the environment.
+CERCLA is administered by the EPA and is funded by taxes on the chemical and petroleum industries.
+Superfund dollars may be used to clean up uncontrolled or abandoned hazardous-waste sites as well as accidents, spills, and other emergency releases of pollutants and contaminants into the environment.
 Potentially responsible parties who can be identified bear the burden of the clean-up costs under joint and several liabilities.
 For abandoned sites or those where responsibility cannot be established, the fund created by CERCLA is used for the cleanup.

 For more information, see the Animal Feeding Operations and Pesticides Reading Rooms.